VOLTTRON/volttron/docs/source/devguides/walkthroughs/VC-Device-Configuration-Demo.rst

 |Replace in Column|

 To replace all the matched terms in the column, click on the Replace All button.
+Click the Clear Search button to end the search.

 Keyboard Commands
 -----------------

 Some keyboard commands are available to expedite the selection or de-selection of points.
 To initiate use of the keyboard commands, strike the Control key on the keyboard.
-For keyboard commands to be activated, the registry configuration table has to have focus, which comes from interacting with the editor.
+For keyboard commands to be activated, the registry configuration editor has to have focus, which comes from interacting with it.
 But the commands won't be activated if the cursor is in a typable field.

 If the keyboard commands have been successfully activated, a faint highlight will appear over the first row in the registry configuration editor.